 Pomegranate trees are pretty resistant to disease and even pests, which makes them a more low-maintenance option for gardens.
 Some trees are dwarf in size, at around only three feet, while others can grow between 20 to 30 feet in height.
 In the warmest climates, pomegranate trees can be evergreens and will attract hummingbirds for miles around.

-If you are a fan of pomegranates or pomegranate tree and wonder if they’re right for your garden, then keep reading this guide on how to grow a pomegranate tree.
+If you are a fan of pomegranates and wonder if they’re right for your garden, then keep reading this guide on how to grow a pomegranate tree.

 Where Do Pomegranates Like to Grow?

 Pomegranates are thought to have originated in Iran (it was called Persia then).
 It quickly spread throughout the Mediterranean region, the Middle East, India, parts of Africa, and the drier parts of Asia.
 Pomegranates love it hot and dry.

 In the US, pomegranates do best in hardiness zones 7-10.
 Click here for a map of those zones.
 If you live in one of those areas, congratulations — you can grow pomegranates!